Study

 - Barbara Prainsack, Department of Political Science, University of Vienna

-- Elisabeth Hammer, Managing Director Neunerhaus
+- Elisabeth Hammer, Managing Director neunerhaus

 - Richard Gauss, Head of Department MA 24 – Strategic Healthcare Provision for the City of Vienna